peermetrics/sdk-js/README.md

   - `pc`: the `RTCPeerConnection` instance
-  - `peerId`: String a unique Id to identify this peer Monitoring of a peer will automatically end when the connection is closed.
+  - `peerId`: String a unique Id to identify this peer

+**Note:** Monitoring of a peer will automatically end when the connection is closed.

 #### `.removeConnection(options)`